-In this post, you’ll learn how to quickly and comfortably order low carb at Domino’s.
-It’s useful if you’ve been forced to eat there due to a social obligation.
+In this post, you’ll learn how to order low carb at Domino’s, fast and easy.
+It’s useful if you’ve been forced to eat there due to a social obligation, or if Domino’s is your go-to pizza place.

 I’m on a mission to order low carb at the top 30 fast food chains in the US.
 For each fast food restaurant I’m evaluating: